 The receiver decodes the received message, offering feedback and transmitting it through the appropriate channel.
 Noise, both internal (related to intelligence, motivation, attention, etc.) and external (weather, surroundings), can disrupt this process.
 To mitigate noise, non-verbal cues play a pivotal role.
 The speaker’s impression is influenced by both verbal and non-verbal symbols, necessitating a holistic assessment of the audience.
 Non-verbal communication, such as body language and gestures, can effectively complement verbal communication, reducing noise and enhancing engagement.

 The intricate tapestry of communication involves a symphony of interconnected components.
 Understanding the nuances of each component aids in crafting effective messages, resonating with the audience, and minimizing the impact of noise.
 Through conscious consideration of both verbal and non-verbal communication, speakers can master the art of conveying ideas and connecting with their intended recipients.
-The subsequent sections delve into the intricate facets of non-verbal communication, unveiling its role and significance in the realm of effective communication.
+The subsequent sections delve into the intricate facets of non-verbal communication, unveiling its role and significance in effective communication.

-Components of Communications:
+1.4 Components of Communications:

-- Message: The message is the information, content, or ideas that the sender intends to communicate.
+- Message: The message is the information, content, or ideas the sender intends to communicate.
 It can take various forms, including spoken words, written text, images, gestures, or symbols.
 The clarity and relevance of the message are crucial for effective communication.

 - Decoding: Decoding is the process of interpreting and understanding the message received from the sender.
 It involves translating the encoded symbols or cues back into meaningful information.
 The accuracy of decoding affects the clarity of communication.